 When you hire a developer, there are certain fundamental factors that affect your cost of app development, like their hourly rate and development time.
 First of all, let’s focus on how the complexity of an app affects its developmental time.

-• Slightly more complex and a higher-performing app take around 700-1000 hours.
+- Slightly more complex and higher-performing apps take around 700-1000 hours.

 Now let’s talk about all the features that differentiate a basic app from a complex app and how much do they contribute to the costs and time of development.